appwoodoo/appwoodoo-ios-sdk/README.md

 ### Quick start

 The best way is to download our Example app.
-You are going to need your Appwoodoo `APP Key`, please find this on [your app's settings page](http://www.appwoodoo.com/woodoo/apps/).
+You are going to need your Appwoodoo `APP Key`, please find this on [your app's settings page](http://www.appwoodoo.com/woodoo/apps/) (you may need to [sign up first](http://www.appwoodoo.com/)).
 Once you have it, paste it to the Example application's `AppDelegate.m` file.

 ```
 NSString *const APPKey = @"<INSERT_YOUR_APP_KEY_HERE>";